Free no-obligation site survey · Nationwide coverage Contact Us

 Mixed roof and wall envelopesOlder plants often combine profiled metal, rooflights, rendered or brick elevations and tired cladding, each needing its own preparation route.

 A working factory is a harder environment than a plain storage shed.
 Extraction outlets, flues, warm processes and airborne residues all attack a roof and cladding locally, so two parts of the same building can be in very different condition.
-We are an exterior coatings contractor, and our job is to read those differences in a survey and specify accordingly, rather than forcing one generic coating across the whole envelope.
+We are an exterior coatings contractor, and our job is to read those differences at survey and specify accordingly, rather than force one generic coating across the whole envelope.

-Because we survey before we recommend anything, we can be honest about whether industrial roof coatings and cladding spraying will protect the building or whether a worn section needs localised repair or replacement first.
+Because we survey before we recommend anything, we can be straight about whether coating and cladding spraying will protect the building or whether a worn section needs localised repair or replacement first.
 The aim is a sound, weather-tight plant that keeps running, not an upsell.

 • Roof coatings for profiled-metal and composite factory roofs